Tennessee College of Applied Technology - Crump

-The Tennessee College of Applied Technology at Crump is one of 46 institutions in the Tennessee Board of Regents System, the seventh largest system of higher education in the nation.
-This system comprises six universities, thirteen community colleges, and 27 Colleges of Applied Technology.
-More than 80 percent of all Tennessee students attending public institutions are enrolled in a Tennessee Board of Regents institution.
+The Tennessee College of Applied Technology Crump or TCAT Crump is a technical school located in Crump, Tennessee.
+It is part of the Tennessee Colleges of Applied Technology.

-Office the Tennessee Colleges of Applied Technology
+History

-The governing body of the Tennessee Colleges of Applied Technology is located in Nashville, Tennessee and James King serves as the Vice Chancellor for the Colleges of Applied Technology.
+In 2024, the campus was expanded with a new $12.9 million building for the Farming Operations Technology program.

 Accreditation

 The Tennessee College of Applied Technology - Crump is accredited by the Council of Occupational Education (COE).
 The Council on Occupational Education (COE), is a regional accrediting agency of the Southern Association of Colleges and Schools.